-My name is Laura and I am 36 years old.
-I am originally from Birmingham but now I live by the sea in Worthing with my partner and our young daughter who is in Year 1.
-I am an intelligent, creative person.
-I have an English Language and Literature BA from Oxford University and am currently working on the draft of a novel.
+My name is Laura and I am 37 years old.
+I am originally from Birmingham but now I live by the sea in Worthing with my partner and our young daughter who is in Year 2.
+I am an intelligent, creative person with an English Language and Literature BA from Oxford University.

 2010 - 2011

 Employed through the Aim Higher scheme, I worked with targeted Year 11 pupils in order to help them secure a C grade in their AQA English language GCSE.